All Episodes

 And the only one that has showed any sense, the only people that showed any sense in this were the first people to make a trade deal with Donald Trump, and that's our friends in Great Britain.

-Anyway, British officials are telling these idiotic EU leaders to shut up and stop being unhelpful with their never-ending running commentary on this looming Ukraine peace talks between Trump and Vladimir Putin.
+Anyway, British officials are telling these idiotic EU leaders to shut up and stop being unhelpful with their never-ending running commentary on this looming Ukraine peace talks between Trump and Vladimir Putin, especially when you factor in that none of them are capable of making this happen on Friday.

 Again, no guarantee of the result.

-We don't overpromise and underdeliver.
+We don't overpromise and under deliver.

-It could end the way Reiki Evak ended.
+It could end the way Reykjave ended.

 And that is an American president standing up and saying no, yet, not happening.

-Ronald Reagan was not willing to give up on strategic defense, and good thing he wasn't, because you know, when the media made fun of strategic defense and called it Star Wars, we've watched all of that play out in real time.
+And good thing he wasn't because, you know, when the media made fun of strategic defense and called it Star Wars, we've watched all of that play out in real time.

-It's it's amazing if you go back and look how realistic the media was mocking then President Reagan, and they'd come up with these graphics where missiles were being shot out of the sky, and it was like contempt and laughter.
+It's amazing if you go back and look how realistic the media was mocking then President Reagan, and they'd come up with these graphics where missiles were being shot out of the sky, and it was like contempt and laughter.

 I think it probably is Reagan's greatest legacy.